 I let Sydney be who she was, and what she was.
 I did not take any lessons from the way she lived her life; I take none now from her death.

 Sydney was not always so ornery.
 In her younger days, she was incredibly empathic.
 She had a knack of knowing when someone in the vicinity was sad, and would present herself to be petted, resting her chin gingerly on your lap.
-She had a calming presence; I often posited that she would make an excellent therapy dog.
+I often posited that she would make an excellent therapy dog.

 Still, I’d rather be a crank like Sydney than a vapid cheerleader.
 Give me an ill-tempered mutt over a dopey labradoodle any day, rolling over for any old stranger’s hand and loving everybody.
 Sydney was discerning, I like to think; she chose me.

 I am resisting the urge to romanticize our life together.
 It was at times frustrating and tedious; at others, glorious and gay.
 I want to remember the way she used to stick her fuzzy butt in the air to be scratched, a literal downward facing dog.
-She would get so into it that she’d eventually flop over, completing a stop-motion summersault.
-But I also remember the times (plural) she fell out of the open car window and crapped all over my seat, or vomited on my just-washed sheets or — my personal favorite — peed on her sister’s head.
+She would get so into it that she’d eventually flop over, the last step of her stop-motion summersault.
+But I also remember the times (plural) she fell out of the open car window and crapped all over my seat, or vomited on my just-washed bedding or (my personal favorite) peed on her sister’s head.

-That is a picture of a life well lived.
+That is an accurate picture of our life together.
 Not a rose-tinted remembrance, but a realistic portrait.
 It might not be the pinnacle of profundity, but it means something to me that I loved Sydney, bites and all.